nonso01/alx-low_level_programming/0x02-functions_nested_loops/README.md

 what are functions
-> having some issues witu header files and data types
+> having some issues with header files and data types